justinperline/natgeocoverage/README.md

 To see a full list of countries by reference numbers, see the 'countriesReferences.csv' document.

 This map was made in Tableau with the <a href="https://www.r-bloggers.com/ggplot2-welcome-viridis/">viridis color palette</a>, and despite my <a href="https://onlinejournalismblog.com/2015/08/24/when-to-use-maps-in-data-visualisation-a-great-big-guide/">reservations about creating maps simply to display country-level data</a>, I thought this would be the best way to easily reference the general tier of each country in a short space.
+Just remember North Korea as well as the Democratic Republic of the Congo are missing on this map for reasons cited above, but their counterparts - South Korea and the Republic of the Congo - contain all references to them as well.

 # Making a Model

+No need to get too fancy with the model just yet, as the only piece of external data I have at the moment is modern-day population figures.
+I have a few ideas for sources of additional data that might be factors in Nat Geo's coverage, but I'll save that until the end.

+I'm running a simple linear model predicting reference numbers based off of <a href="https://datahub.io/JohnSnowLabs/population-figures-by-country">Datahub.io's population datasheet</a> and removing these countries because of the disclaimers I made before:
+- USA
+- North Korea
+- South Korea
+- Democractic Republic of the Congo
+- Republic of the Congo

+Overall, the fit isn't half bad with an R^2 of **0.26**.
+So there is some actual signal that comes from a country having more people in it.
+Of course, keep in mind that this is modern-day (2016) population data and does not account for past populations that may have changed in rank order.

+# Data?

+I think there are better ways to model this effect and the best way to do so begins with better data, starting off by including former country names (and former country's names).
+Then modeling using a country-year aggregate (e.g. 1971 France) would result in a more accurate understanding of what kind of coverage might be expected, especially because this could be paired with better population data.

+I'd also like to incorporate more data that could explain some of the assumptions I made in regards to what drives coverage: country influence, exoticism, and archaeological attainment.
+These are ambiguous terms right now that I hope to solidify in the future.

+Using the actual US News influence report could be interesting, but it only extends to 80 countries.
+Counting <a href="https://en.wikipedia.org/wiki/World_Heritage_Sites_by_country">World Heritage</a> or <a href="https://en.wikipedia.org/wiki/List_of_archaeological_sites_by_country">archaeological sites</a> by country may also hold clues.
+If you happen to know of any interesting datasets (whether already loaded into a file or not) that could help proxy these concepts, or if you have other ideas as to what's been a driver of National Geographic's coverage, don't hesitate to reach out: *jtperline@gmail.com*.